 Solutions

 As you have found out, the WordPress 500 error can occur for different reasons.
-But many hosting providers automatically upgrade the PHP version.
-It can cause incompatibility with the current version of WordPress.
+However, many hosting providers automatically upgrade the PHP version, which can cause incompatibility with the current version of WordPress.

-For example, if you are using WordPress 5.1.2 and the hosting is automatically updated to PHP 8.0.0, you can get the 500 error.
+For example, if you use WordPress 5.1.2 and the hosting is automatically updated to PHP 8.0.0, you can get a 500 error.
 In that case, you need to revert to the old PHP version that works.

 WooCommerce Plugin Incompatibility

 Many eCommerce and store owners using WooCommerce plugins have encountered 500 PHP errors.
-There is a known incompatibility between some versions of PHP and WooCommerce plugins.
-But as many people want to keep their purchase deals and product-related interface.
+Some versions of PHP and WooCommerce plugins are known to be incompatible, but many people want to keep their purchase deals and product-related interfaces.

-In such a case, you can try a different woo-commerce plugin compatible with your PHP version.
+In such a case, you can try a different woo-commerce plugin that is compatible with your PHP version.
 Otherwise, follow the solution below.

 Low Memory Limit of PHP Resources

 After changing from PHP 7.3 to 7.4 or 8.0, you can get a 500 error.
-This error could go away if you install a new WordPress site with the 6.0.2 version.
-But it is not always possible.
-You have an existing site for which you need to repair the 500 error.
+This error could disappear if you install a new WordPress site with the 6.6.1 version.
+But it is only sometimes possible.
+You have an existing site for which you must repair the 500 error.

 You can update the WordPress version and then upgrade to the PHP version.
 Check the results.
 If you still get the 500 error, you can try other solutions.
 Wrong values for memory_limit and post_max_size could be an issue.
 Increase the memory limit, and you are good to go.